Thame: Social and economic history

 Thame Town Hall was designed by the architect HJ Tollit in Jacobethan style and built in 1888.

-In 1940 Willocks McKenzie, a local lorry driver, found a small hoard of late Medieval coins and rings beside the River Thame.
+In 1940, Willocks McKenzie, a local lorry driver, found a small hoard of late Medieval coins and rings beside the River Thame.
 The coins were ten groats and the rings were five ornate examples ranging from the 14th to the 16th centuries.
 The county Coroner declared them to be treasure trove and therefore Crown property.
 The Crown placed the hoard on permanent loan to the Ashmolean Museum.
 The most ornate ring was an ecclesiastical one incorporating a small reliquary.
 Its lid is decorated with a distinctive cross with two horizontal sections, similar to the Cross of Lorraine.
 Thame Town Council incorporated this cross into its town emblem.

-In 1974 the M40 motorway was extended from High Wycombe to Chilworth Farm at Great Milton.
-Junction 7 at Milton Common is about 3 mi southwest of Thame, giving the town a fast road link to London.
-In 1990 the M40 extension was completed, giving Thame a fast road link to Birmingham.